 The Hightower Report: The New Founder

-Why is Greg Abbott messing with our Constitution?
+What is Gov. Greg Abbott trying to do to our Constitution?

 When you think of America's great constitutional originators, names like Jefferson, Washington, and Franklin come to mind.
 And, of course, Abbott.